sumersb/monorepo-template-main/Assignment4/README.md

 # TODO Please edit the following information in your assignment

-- Name:
+- Name: Sumer Bal
 - How many hours did it take you to complete this assignment?
+1
 - Did you collaborate with any other students/TAs/Professors?
+Nope
 - Did you use any external resources?
-(Cite them below)
+(Cite them below) Nope
   - tbd
   - tbd
 - (Optional) What was your favorite part of the assignment?